NiteshGit123/Fetal_Biometry_prediction-SegNet-and-UNet/README.md

 # SegNet Image Segmentation

-This repository contains a complete implementation of a SegNet model for image segmentation tasks.
-SegNet is a deep learning architecture specifically designed for semantic segmentation, capable of classifying each pixel in an image.
+This repository provides a full implementation of the SegNet model for image segmentation tasks.
+SegNet is a deep learning architecture tailored for semantic segmentation, allowing for the classification of each pixel within an image.
+In this project, the objective is to predict the mask for the head of a fetus, with the annotation masks serving as labels in the dataset.
+I have trained several classical segmentation models, including SegNet and UNet, for mask prediction.

 ## Features